The anglerfish has a glowing lure on its head to attract unsuspecting prey

 The anglerfish is an order of deep-sea predators, some of them living at depths of more than 6,000 feet where sunlight is almost completely absent.

-This marine creature is very well-known for its bizarre appearance, sharp fangs, and bioluminescent lure extending from the top of the head.
+This marine creature is very well-known for its bizarre appearance, sharp fangs, and bioluminescent lure extending from the top of the head, making it a truly rare deep sea creature.
 This lure is perhaps the most important of its adaptations.
 Filled with light-emitting bacteria, it draws in unsuspecting prey while the fish lies in wait to nab them.
 The technical term for the lure is the illicium.

 3 Incredible Anglerfish Facts!